-Richmond is also home to the famous Melbourne Cricket Grounds, a popular destination for sports fans from around the world and the home of AFL (Aussie rules footy).
+Richmond is also home to the famous Melbourne Cricket Ground, a popular destination for sports fans from around the world and the home of AFL (Aussie rules footy).

 So whether you’re looking to shop ‘til you drop, tease your taste buds or take in a match, Richmond is a neighbourhood with so much to offer visitors.

 Amora Hotel Riverwalk | Best Hotel in Richmond